ISCPIF/simpoplocal-epb/README.md

 Licence
 -------

-This software is licenced under the GNU Affero GPLv3 software licence.
+This software is licenced under the GNU Affero GPLv3 free software licence.

 Usage (simulation)
 ------------------